FreeRADIUS/freeradius-server/raddb/README.md

 all modules with the `connect_timeout` config item of the module's `pool {}` section.

-The following modules should honour `connect_timeout`:
+The following modules will apply `connect_timeout`:

 - rlm_rest
 - rlm_linelog (network connections only)